ducciorocchini/PR_stats_live/Code/ggplotting_change.md

-# Using ggplot2 to show change in time
+# Using ggplot2 to show satellite images (and graphs) and their change space and time

+## Single layers
 Once a dataframe has been built with thwe following code:

 ``` r